Gypsies in the Palace

-"Gypsies in the Palace" is a song written and performed by American popular music singer-songwriter Jimmy Buffett.
+"Gypsies in the Palace" is a song co-written and performed by American popular music singer-songwriter Jimmy Buffett.
 It was first released on his 1985 album Last Mango in Paris and was his first of three charting singles off that album.
 This song charted No. 56 on US Country.

 Plot

 The song concerns an apparently professional entertainer who leaves his home in the care of the unnamed narrator and another man nicknamed "Snake" while he goes to perform elsewhere.

-Once the homeowner leaves, the two men notice all the food and liquor he has and decide that it will go to waste if it's not consumed.
-They shoot the lock off his liquor cabinet and invite numerous people to his house to party: have naked conga lines, throw people into his swimming pool, and partake in his commodities.
+Once the homeowner leaves, the two men are enticed by the food and alcohol he has in store and shoot the lock off his liquor cabinet, rationalizing this action by claiming the inventory will go to waste if not consumed.
+They then invite numerous people to the house to throw a wild party, where they have naked conga lines, throw people into his swimming pool, and partake in his commodities.

-When the homeowner calls the house and reports that he's returning early, the two rush everyone out and clean up the mess left during the party.
-When the homeowner returns, the two men point out all the work they've done around his house in his absence, then offer to watch the house again if the opportunity arises again.
+The homeowner calls the house and reports that he will return early, so the two rush out their guests and clean up the mess left during the party.
+When the homeowner returns, the two men point out all the work they've done around his house in his absence, then offer to watch the house again if the opportunity arises.

 Live Performances and Radio Edits

 When performing the song in concert, Buffett calls it "The scariest song you'll hear tonight."
-Its performance is often preceded by a pre-recorded voice intoning:
+Its performance is often preceded by a pre-recorded voice intoning: Narrated by James Mason.